 - Net payments — Filter all customers by the net payments made, including all subscription and non-subscription payments.

 If you've added Stripe as a data source, we automatically pull in any metadata that you add to your customers in your Stripe account.

 Adding attributes using Zapier

-Zapier is a platform which enables you to connect the services you use together, save time, and get more value from your data.
+Zapier is a platform that enables you to connect the services you use together, save time, and get more value from your data.

-Our Zapier integration allows you to connect ChartMogul with 500+ apps on the Zapier platform like HubSpot, Pipedrive, Intercom, Close.io, and more.
-You can enrich your customer information with Sales, Marketing and Customer Success metadata from the other services you use, allowing for rich segmentation features.
-You can get started by using one of our shared zaps, or building your own.
+Our Zapier integration allows you to connect ChartMogul with 500+ apps like HubSpot, Pipedrive, Intercom, Close.io, and more.
+You can enrich your customer information with Sales, Marketing, and Customer Success metadata from the other services you use, allowing for rich segmentation features.
+You can get started by using one of our shared zaps or building your own.